philosophersprogramming/chessboardAI/README.md

 # Chessboard AI

-This program finds what pieces moved from an intial image of a chessboard and gives that move to stockfish which makes a move and returns that value.
+This program finds what pieces moved from an intial image of a chessboard and gives that move to Leela Chess Zero which is Open source neural network based chess engine (https://lczero.org/) with Maias Weights (https://github.com/CSSLab/maia-chess):

 # Visual representation of piece detection model
 ![Alt text](chessAImodel.png?raw=true "neutron app image")